TheTacKy/SFML-Project/README.md

 Build:

-Ensure yo uhave CMake version 3.16 and gcc/g++ installed This game works on Windows and maybe Mac
+Ensure yo uhave CMake version 3.30 and gcc/g++ installed This game works on Windows and maybe Mac

 1, Open the folder with command prompt, and configure with cmake:

-cmake -S . -B build -G
+cmake -S . -B build

 2, Build with cmake:

 cmake --build build

-3, open the game:
+3, open the game in Debug folder:

-./build/LightYearsGame/LightYearsGame.exe
+./build/LightYearsGame/Debug/LightYearsGame.exe

 ### Components
 LightYearsEngine